 The Apple Watch, for instance, was supposed to open a new category of consumer wearables, but the devices have appealed to only a small niche.

-An estimated 25 million is a “small niche”.
+25 million is a “small niche”.
 The Watch outsells the Amazon Echo but the Watch is a failure while the Echo is a hit.
 OK.

 No one wants the Apple Watch of phones.